confrm/confrm/extras/docs/fat.rst

 On the packages screen create a new package called "flasher" with a title of "Flasher", description of "LED Flasher" and platform of "esp32".

-Upload a new package version for flasher, being the fast_flash binary with version 1.0.0.
+Upload a new package version for flasher, being the flasher_fast binary with version 1.0.0.
 Set the deployment  strategy as "Immediate".

 Once uploaded ensure that all ESP32 devices have updated to the new version using the nodes screen.